Dissertation abstract forthcoming.

 "Can There Be a Vindication of Hegelian Science?"
 On Hegel’s attempt in the Phenomenology to give a justification of the standpoint of pure thinking that is not viciously circular.

-"Metaphors of the Philosophical Act."
-On different metaphorical framings of the situation of philosophical speech.
+A paper on different metaphorical framings of the situation of philosophical discourse.

 A paper on the contrast drawn in The Sickness unto Death between the self as “negative unity” and the self as “positive third term,” and on the systematic significance of this contrast in Kierkegaard’s pseudonymous works; in part, a commentary on and critique of Theunissen's famous reading of Sickness.